course-dprep/Investigating-IMDB-data/README.md

 Does the director of the movie influence of the opening gross of the movie?
 moderators: amount of theathers, genre, runtime and maybe we can add

+i cant seem to find out how to commit in my personal branche?

 # Example of reproducible research workflow

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).